mattwayles/portfolio_react/README.md

 *I want you to INSPIRE me...reach out to API for motivational quotes

 NICE-TO-HAVES:

+-All:
+    *Replace react-pose with pure CSS transitions
+    *Use keyframes to make transitions and animations more dynamic

 -Main Page:
     * Simple icons next to the words on each button.
 Requires vertical alignment and image creation